 There are many different aspects of pain management from prescription medication to psychological components.
-The doctors at Pro-Care fully identify the pain and begin from there.
-They have many tools available to treat pain including.
+Our doctors at Pro-Care can fully identify the pain and begin from there.
+We have many tools available to treat pain, including:

 One of the most important tools in the practice’s arsenal are spinal injections.
 The Pro-Care doctors perform different types of injections in the cervical, thoracic, and lumbar sections of the spine.
 There is a round sack or lining around the spinal canal.
 This protective shield is called the dura.
 The space between the dura and nerves within the spinal canal is called the epidural space.
 The epidural space is where the steroid injection is performed.
 The patient may feel immediate pain relief and numbness in the local area for up to six hours.
 However, the pain may return after this short pain-free period or may even be a little worse for a day or two.
 This is normal and is often caused by needle irritation.
 Depending on the amount of inflammation, an injection could offer several months of pain relief.
 However, even if this procedure does not have the desired pain relief, it can be used as a diagnostic procedure to narrow further the cause of pain and the type of subsequent treatment needed.

 To understand how a medial branch block works, imagine the facet joints of the spine.
 Each vertebra has facet joints on both sides of the structure and interfaces with vertebrae above and below.
 Medial branch nerves, located near facet joints, transmit pain signals from the facet joints to the brain.
 The procedure and expectations are very similar to an ESI, including real-time x-ray positioning; however, the injection is given near the medial branch nerve.
 If the pain goes away for a short time and then returns, the patient may be a candidate for radiofrequency ablation (RFA).
 This procedure provides a more permanent disruption of pain signals.